 In general, the alternate payee receives all or a portion of the plan participant’s benefits under a retirement plan.
 Specific court documents, such as a qualified domestic relations order, may be required to ensure the alternate payee’s rights, so seek the advice of a board-certified family law attorney to review your situation.

-Contact a knowledgeable Georgetown, TX for a consultation
+Contact a knowledgeable QDRO attorney in Georgetown, TX for a consultation